MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/dns/create-dns-records-at-mydomain.md

     ![MyDomain-BP-Configure-3-2](../media/3c8660b3-40bb-453d-8b99-4d22032bc4b3.png)

-7. Choose **Add** to add the first record.
+7. Select **Add** to add the first record.

     ![MyDomain-BP-Configure-3-3](../media/103a1d99-70da-4fdf-9291-7dd058ec6c4a.png)

 8. Add the second CNAME record.

-    Use the values from the second row of the table above, and then choose **Add** to add the second record.
+    Use the values from the second row of the table above, and then select **Add** to add the second record.

     Add the remaining records in the same way, using the values from the third, fourth, fifth, and sixth rows of the table.